minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-carton-packages.md

   thumb:
 ---

-All small grocery packages that are made out of cardboard are good to be given to the dog to shred.
+All small grocery packages that are made out of carton or cardboard are good to be given to the dog to shred.
 I usually put some kibbles inside these.

 These packages are so easy for Miki, that I always tape them around before giving them to Miki.
-Miki shreds a taped package in about two minutes.
+Miki shreds a taped package about in two minutes.

 The biking helmet’s box was surprisingly hard for Miki, because there was this floor in the middle where the treats got stuck.